nomssi/abap_scheme/README.md

 - As stated by [Greenspun](http://www.paulgraham.com/quotes.html) some concepts cannot be expressed in ABAP, except by implementing Lisp in ABAP first.
 - [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) is one of the three main dialects of the Lisp programming, alongside Common Lisp and Clojure.
 - So here is my ad hoc informally-specified bug-ridden slow implementation of Scheme.
 It is good enough to assist you in thinking previously impossible thoughts.
-I hope will spend more time thinking than typing.
 - The ABAP Scheme interpreter parses the input into symbolic expressions (s-exps), a data structure used to represent both code or data.
 S-exps are then [evaluated](https://docs.racket-lang.org/reference/eval-model.html).

 S-expression for (* 2 (+ 3 4)) | workbench view